 - A23.
-SQCM_1 (or national requirements that are at least as demanding) requires firms' systems of quality management to establish a quality objective to address the appropriate maintenance and policies and procedures for the retention of engagement documentation to meet the needs of the firm and to comply with law, regulation, relevant ethical requirements, or professional standards.
+SSQCM 1 (or national requirements that are at least as demanding) requires firms' systems of quality management to establish a quality objective to address the appropriate maintenance and policies and procedures for the retention of engagement documentation to meet the needs of the firm and to comply with law, regulation, relevant ethical requirements, or professional standards.
 The retention period for audit engagements ordinarily is no shorter than five years from the date of the auditor's report, or, if later, the date of the group-auditor's report on the group financial statements, when applicable.
-The statements are the statements are the statements are the statements and the statements are the sta - A24.
-An example of a circumstance in which the auditor may find it necessary to modify existing audit documentation or add new audit documentation after file assembly has been completed is the need to clarify existing audit documentation arising from comments received during monitoring inspections performed by internal activities or external parties inspections.
+The retention period for audit engagements ordinarily is no shorter than five years from the date of the auditor's report, or, if later, the date of the group-auditor's report on the group financial statements, when applicable. - A24.
+An example of a circumstance in which the auditor may find it necessary to modify existing audit documentation or add new audit documentation after file assembly has been completed is the need to clarify existing audit documentation arising from comments received during monitoring inspections performed by internalactivities or external parties inspections.